lhmet-forks/bigleaf/cran-comments.md

 0 errors, 0 warnings, 0 notes

 ## Downstream dependencies
-there are currently no downstream dependencies for this package.

-## Email address changed
-Note that the maintainer's email address was updated
+the package has the following revers dependencies:
+Reverse suggests: REddyProc

 ## Resubmission
-this is a resubmission with some minor changes to existing functions and the vignette.
+this is a resubmission in response to the email by Kurt Hornik from 26/05/2019.
-Encoding: UTF-8 was added to DESCRIPTION.
+The package was rebuilt with an updated version (1.23) of the knitr package.